First Parish Church of Dorchester: Social Justice

 The church played a strong role as the hub of political and social life in Dorchester.
 The original Puritan congregation is still remembered for establishing the country's first tax-supported, free public school in 1636.
 In 1641, Dorcas ye blackmore, a servant to Israel Stoughton, was the first recorded African American to join a church in New England, and she taught Stoughton's Native American servants about the gospel message, and the church attempted to help Dorcas gain her freedom.
 The first four meetinghouses acted as Dorchester’s town hall.
 The fifth building, built in 1816, was the host to many social justice leaders, such as William Lloyd Garrison and Theodore Parker, because of First Parish's long-standing pastor, the Reverend Nathaniel Hall, who was dedicated to the abolitionist cause.
 In the 1880s, the work of First Parish’s minister, Christopher R. Eliot, and the Fields Corner Congregational Church’s minister, the Reverend T.J.
 Volentine, inspired First Parish members and friends to organize the Fields Corner Industrial School for local children, which evolved into Dorchester House, a multi-service health center.

 Today, First Parish is an important resource for Dorchester’s Vietnamese, African-American, Caribbean, Irish, Latino, Haitian, and Cape Verdean residents.
 The staff collaborates with educators, health-care providers and other local groups to alleviate hunger, violence, racism, and other effects of poverty.

 Originally from First Parish Dorchester

-In its nearly four century history, many people have come through First Parish and made an enduring impact on their communities.
+In its four century history,people have come through First Parish and made an impact on their communities.

 First Parish ministers and their periods of tenure: